jootan19/twitterbot/readme.txt

 [app.js]
 - searches for most 10 most recent entries of a hashtag and favourites tweets.

+[crawler.js]
+-crawls through 100 most recent twitter statuses starting from status ID stored in ’sinceID’ and finds unique tweets. [i.e.: RT’s ignore].
+- Unique tweets are saved in textlog.txt.
+- All tweets and some metadata crawled from Twitter stored in log.txt

 [retweet.js]
 - searches for a hashtag, and retweets